remikj/TreeManager/TreeManager-BE/README.md

 - id is a tree node identifier
 - value is a number held by root and used for calculating sumToRoot
 - sumToRoot is a sum of all values to root tree node
-- childNodes is a list of all child tree nodes
+- children is a list of all child tree nodes

 ### Using the API